Search

 "It is a swelling, like the swelling of a camel, that appears in soft tissues such as the abdomen and armpits."

-Physicians describe the plague as a type of infection that results in swellings in soft tissues, crevices, behind the ears, and on the nose.
+Physicians describe the plague as a type of infection that is seen as swellings in soft tissues, crevices, behind the ears, and on the nose.
 These swellings are of a malignant nature, caused by corrupted, putrid blood that damages surrounding tissue.
 The infected area often exudes blood and pus, leading to a severe state that affects the heart, resulting in symptoms such as vomiting, palpitations, and fainting.
 Though the term "plague" can generally refer to any infection with such effects, it specifically refers to glandular swellings caused by poor quality blood.
 The worst cases occur in areas like the armpits or behind the ears due to their proximity to vital organs.

 The most severe types of plague include • Black plague: Almost always fatal. • Red plague: Less severe. • Yellow plague: Milder in comparison.